 - for facial rejuvenation (i.e. to make skin look younger)

 If PRP is already being used so much, what’s the issue?

 The primary issue is that there isn’t data to support all the different ways PRP is being used.
 It can be prepared several different ways, and the preparations are different.
 Without a standard way to separate out the platelets and growth factors, it is difficult to evaluate effectiveness in different treatments.
 Is the PRP actually not working, or is it just the particular way it was prepared?

 In addition, PRP is a cash cow.
-It’s not covered by insurance, but patients are willing to pay for it.
 This means some unethical practitioners are quick to jump on board and add it to their practices as a way to bring in money.

 So does PRP work?